harrycresswell/harry/content/page/ecommerce.md

 If you already have content for you website that’s great, we should be able to complete the project within this timeframe.

 If you haven’t even thought about content yet, or only have some, then not to worry.
-We can discuss the best direction to take before getting underway with the project.
+We can discuss the best direction to take before getting the project underway.

 ## Next steps